cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

    turn it on
  - Connect the main probe of `CH 1` to the first GPIO of `GPIO_0`
  - Connect the ground clip of `CH 1` to ground
- - Click on "DEFAULT SETUP" to first go to the default setup for the oscilloscope
+ - Click on _DEFAULT SETUP_ to first go to the default setup for the oscilloscope
- - Click the "CH 2 MENU" button
+ - Click the _CH 2 MENU_ button
-    - Clicking this repeatedly will toggle whether Channel 2 is displayed We only need one channel; turn Channel 2 off, then click "MEASURE" to return to the main measurement window
+    - Clicking this repeatedly will toggle whether Channel 2 is displayed We only need one channel; turn Channel 2 off, then click _MEASURE_ to return to the main measurement window
- - Adjust the "VOLTS/DIV" dial of `CH 1` to achieve a scale of 1.00V (referencing the bottom-left of the display)
+ - Adjust the _VOLTS/DIV_ dial of `CH 1` to achieve a scale of 1.00V (referencing the bottom-left of the display)
- - Adjust the "POSITION" dial of `CH 1` so that the static bar is about 25% from the bottom of the display
+ - Adjust the _POSITION_ dial of `CH 1` so that the static bar is about 25% of the way from the bottom of the display
- - Adjust the "SEC/DIV" dial to achieve a time division of 5.00ms (referencing the bottom-middle of the display)
+ - Adjust the _SEC/DIV_ dial to achieve a time division of 2.50ms (referencing the bottom-middle of the display)
- - Press "TRIG MENU"
+ - Press _TRIG MENU_
-    - Make sure that "Type" is `EDGE`, "Source" is `CH 1`, and "Slope" is `RISING` (adjusting any if needed).
-Once done, click "MEASURE" to go back to the main measurement window
+    - Make sure that _Type_ is `EDGE`, _Source_ is `CH 1`, and _Slope_
+      is `RISING` (adjusting any if needed).
+Once done, click _MEASURE_ to go back to the main measurement window
- - Using the "LEVEL" dial of the Trigger setup, adjust the trigger to be 1.00V (referencing the bottom-right of the display).
+ - Using the _LEVEL_ dial of the Trigger setup, adjust the trigger to be 1.00V (referencing the bottom-right of the display).
 This tells the oscilloscope at what value to capture a signal change

 You should initially see static.
 Try playing a note; you should see some signal.
 Now, let's capture this data from the oscilloscope:

- - Press "SINGLE SEQ" to start a capture
+ - Press _SINGLE SEQ_ to start a single capture
  - Play a note on the FPGA.
 You should see the captured waveform on the oscilloscope
- - Press "CURSOR":
+ - Press _CURSOR_:
-    - Change "Type" to `TIME`
+    - Change _Type_ to `TIME` by pressing the button next to it repeatedly
-    - Using the buttons to the left of the display, click on "Cursor 1".
+    - Using the buttons to the left of the display, click on _Cursor 1_.
       Using the large dial next the display, adjust the cursor to be on a positive edge of the note.
 Similarly, adjust Cursor 2 to be on a neighboring positive edge